mamoonukader/academic-webpage/content/publication/BBL_Fiscal_2020/index.md

 publication: ""
 publication_short: ""

-abstract: "We provide evidence that expansionary fiscal policy lowers return differences be- tween public debt and less liquid assets—the liquidity premium.
+abstract: "We provide evidence that expansionary fiscal policy lowers return differences between public debt and less liquid assets—the liquidity premium.
 We rationalize this finding in an estimated heterogeneous-agent New-Keynesian model with incomplete markets and portfolio choice, in which public debt affects private liquidity.
-This liquid- ity channel stabilizes fixed-capital investment.
+This liquidity channel stabilizes fixed-capital investment.
 We then quantify the long-run effects of higher public debt and find little crowding out of capital, but a sizable decline of the liquidity premium, which increases the fiscal burden of debt.
 We show that the revenue-maximizing level of public debt is positive and has increased to 60 percent of GDP post-2010."

 # Summary.
 An optional shortened abstract.
 summary: ""